moderoemello/simpleInventoryManagementTool/README.md

 npm -v

 This should print the installed Node.js and npm versions.

-2. Clone the Repository (Optional)

-If using Git, clone this project with:
+then run this to clone this repo, install dependencies, start the local server:

 git clone https://github.com/moderoemello/simpleInventoryManagementTool.git
-cd simpleInventoryManagementTool
+cd simpleInventoryManagementTool/

-Otherwise, download the ZIP and extract it manually.

-3. Install Dependencies

-Navigate to the project root and install required packages:

-npm install
+npm init -y

-Running the Application

-1. Start the Server

-Run the following command in the root directory:

-node server.js
+npm install multer sqlite3 express node server.js

 If successful, you will see: